 Not only can you take a brisk walk, but also be creative – this is one of the best photoshoot ideas for lockdown.
 Plus, it’s a fun way to get to know your neighbourhood.

 It’s the best experience if you wish to become a street photographer taking New York photos one day.

 6. Photograph Still Life with Found Objects

-Still-life photography is another brilliant home photoshoot idea that’s both fun to set up and easy to shoot.
+Still-life photography is a classic in the realm of photo shoot ideas.
 Capture scenes of inanimate objects as a form of art – this genre has existed for centuries with painting and drawing.

 Create scenes of flowers in vases, platters of fruit or everyday objects – be sure to consider lighting and background elements.

 Set up near a window to make the most of the natural light instead of your ceiling lights that case a yellow glow.
 Or use on or off-camera flash units to make a scene pop.

 You already have items around the house perfect for still life creative photography.
 Or collect found objects to appear such as shells, driftwood and dried sea-life while out on your daily walk.

 Toys can be a source of unique photoshoot ideas.
 If you have children or collect interesting toys, you have the perfect subjects for toy photography.
 It’s by far one of the most enjoyable home photoshoot ideas as you can also create exciting scenes to pose your subject.